camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/rest.md

 ---
 id: rest
 title: REST Connector
 description: Make a request to a REST API and use the response in the next steps of your process.
+Demo change.
 ---

 The **REST Connector** allows you to make a request to a REST API and use the response in the next steps of your process.